-Table 3 - Description of tiered fire threat zones
+Table 5 - Description of tiered fire threat zones

-Figure 1 - Overlay KMPUD Overhead Transmission Line
+Figure 1 - With Overlay of KMPUD Overhead Transmission Line

 The fourth California Climate Change Assessment has projected that climate change will make forests more susceptible to extreme wildfires.
-In the future, the Tier 2 area where KMPUD's transmission lines are located may be impacted by drought or greater intensity wildfires.
+In the future, the Tier 2 area where KMPUD's transmission lines are located may be impacted by drought or greater intensity wildfires as the Caldor Fire of 2021 already demonstrated.